equinor/resdata/devel/docs/user/keywords/index.rst

 .. _delete_runpath:
 .. topic:: DELETE_RUNPATH

-	When the enkf application is running it creates directories for the ECLIPSE simulations, one for each realization.
-When the simulations are done, the enkf will load the results into it's internal database.
-If you are using the enkf application as a convenient way to start many simulations, e.g. using the screening experiment option, the default behavior is to not delete these simulation directories.
-This behavior can be overridden with the DELETE_RUNPATH keyword, which causes enkf to delete the specified simulation directories.
-When running the EnKF algorithm, the behavior is the opposite.
-The keyword KEEP_RUNPATH can then be used to override the default behavoir.
+	When the ert application is running it creates directories for the forward model simulations, one for each realization.
+When the simulations are done, ert will load the results into the internal database.
+By default the realization folders will be left intact after ert has loaded the results, but using the keyword DELETE_RUNPATH you can request to have (some of) the directories deleted after results have been loaded.

 	*Example A:*